URiem/portfolio-project-3/README.md

 Resources and inspiration came from a few sources:

-- The initial idea and parts of the code came from [Bharath K](https://towardsdatascience.com/speed-typing-test-project-with-python-da1a56987a5b).
-It was subsequently heavily developed and much of the code changed significantly.
+- The initial idea to develop a speed typing test and parts of the code came from [Bharath K](https://towardsdatascience.com/speed-typing-test-project-with-python-da1a56987a5b).
+It was subsequently heavily developed and extended.
+Much of the code changed significantly.
 - Research on ideas how to compare two string lead the developer to the following page of ideas: [How to Compare Two Strings in Python](https://miguendes.me/python-compare-strings)
 - Ideas for how to adjust the styling of the CI template came from [Ivette McDermot](https://github.com/IvetteMcDermott/PP3-Python) and [Iasmina Pal](https://github.com/useriasminna/american_pizza_order_system).